JohSche221/MasterThesis_JohSche_12-2022/README.md

 1- Save both scripts ("irfnnhs.r" and "JoSche_MA_Script_122022.R") in the same working directory.

-2- create a folder called "inputs" within the working directory you created in Step 1 and add all seven data sets (XXX_Data_08092022.txt) to this folder.
+2- create a folder called "inputs" within the working directory you created in Step 1 and add all data sets to this folder.

 3- Open the "JoSche_MA_Script_122022.R" script.